bismak02/FitTrack/reports/Sprint 04 Report/report.md

 ## Introduction of your teammates

-Project Manager - Martin
+Project Manager - Mbargou Gueye

-Developer 1 - Sufyan
+Developer 1 - Bisma

-Developer 2 - Azzam
+Developer 2 - Martin

-UI/UX and User Testing - Bisma
+UI/UX and User Testing - Sufyan

-IT Operations and Security - Mbargou
+IT Operations and Security - Azzam

 # Introduction